microsoft/hyperspace/docs/_docs/05-ug-optimize.md

 if possible, and replacing them with fewer larger files that capture exact same index records.
 This process is similar to compaction in append-only log structured merge index structures.

+One important point is that `optimizeIndex` differs from `refreshIndex` in the sense that `optimizeIndex` is an index-only operation.
+Unlike `refreshIndex`, when `optimizeIndex` is running on an index, it does not look at the current state of the source data files.
+If there were any source data file changes after last refresh, `optimizeIndex` will not apply those data changes to the index files.

 You should note that the `optimizeIndex` command is a best effort to modify index files layout and its final outcome depends on how index records are stored in existing index files.
 Two or more index files can be merged with each other, if and only if they all have index records which belong to the